exactchange/drv-core/README.md

 ## Block Consensus

-In block consensus, the initiating node broadcasts a transaction to 3 other peers, offering the optional consensus tax as incentive to each node to echo the transaction:
+In block consensus, the initiating node broadcasts a transaction to 3 other peers, offering consensus tax as incentive to each node to echo the transaction:

 - Peer A initiates a transaction: _Anonymous Token 123 sent Peer A 1.00 EMBR_
 - Peer A offers Peer B _0.01 EMBR_ to echo the transaction